 Sign up to unlock Important Lines and everything else

-Vocabulary - Black Aeroplane | First Flight | Class 10 Literature | CBSE English
+Unlock now 🔓Vocabulary - Black Aeroplane | First Flight | Class 10 Literature | English

 Countryside - The rural area outside of cities and towns, typically characterized by natural scenery

-They decided to take a weekend trip to the Countryside to enjoy the peaceful surroundings.
+They decided to take a weekend trip to the countryside to enjoy the peaceful surroundings.

 Dakota - A type of propeller-driven airplane used for various purposes, particularly during World War II